genouest/biomaj-download/README.md

 Therefore downloaders always retry whatever the error.
 In some cases, this is a waste of time but generally this is worth it.

+# Host keys

+When using the `sftp` protocol, `biomaj-download` must check the host key.
+Those keys are stored in a file (for instance `~/.ssh/known_hosts`).

+Two options are available to configure this:

+  - **ssh_hosts_file** which sets the file to use
+  - **ssh_new_host** which sets what to do for a new host

+When the host and the key are found in the file, the connection is accepted.
+If the host is found but the key missmatches, the connection is rejected (this usually indicates a problem or a change of configuration on the remote server).
+When the host is not found, the decision depends on the value of **ssh_new_host**:

+  - `reject` means that the connection is rejected
+  - `accept` means that the connection is accepted
+  - `add` means that the connection is accepted and the key is added to the file

+See the description of options below.

 # Download options

 Since version 3.0.26, you can use the `set_options` method to pass a dictionary of downloader-specific options.